ACCEPTING DOCTORAL STUDENTS

-Stephen Frye is a Fred Eshelman Distinquished Professor and Director of the Center for Integrative Chemical Biology and Drug Discovery at the University of North Carolina in Chapel Hill.
+Stephen Frye is a Fred Eshelman Distinquished Professor, Director of the Center for Integrative Chemical Biology and Drug Discovery, and Co-leader of the Molecular Therapeutics Program, Lineberger Comprehensive Cancer Center at the University of North Carolina in Chapel Hill.
 Frye is also the lead principal investigator for the North Carolina Comprehensive Chemical Biology Center, a UNC-based, NCI designated center that engages in oncology drug discovery.
-His research focuses on chemical biology of chromatin regulation and drug discovery.
+His laboratory’s research focuses on chemical biology of chromatin regulation with an emphasis on proteins that bind methylated lysine, and oncology drug discovery.

 Upon completing his PhD in 1987, Frye began his professional career as a medicinal chemist at the newly initiated US research site for Glaxo, located at that time in temporary facilities in Venable Hall on the UNC campus.
 He subsequently led the project that resulted in Avodart, GlaxoSmithKline’s dual 5alpha-reductase inhibitor for treatment of benign prostatic hyperplasia.
 Avodart was a billion-dollar drug in the GSK portfolio for many years.